jonaserhart/learning-c-the-hard-way/ex29/README.md

-# This is a template for a c - project

-Look at the Makefile for further information
+# Exercise 29 - Linking and testing